covmatic/stations/README.md

  - `update.py` update (or install) the `covid19-system9` package on the robot

+## Config

+In the `utilities/config` directory you can find python scripts for generating setup protocols.

+ - `hostame_ip.py` set the robot name, the hostname and a static ip for the robot

 # Usage

 In the `protocols` directory you can find examples for using the `covid19-system9` protocols.